 Tourist Information Opening Hours

 Mon-Fri: 09:30 – 18:00

 Do you have any questions or further ideas for us?
 Don’t hesitate to ask and comment!
 We’re happy to help you and we’ll also update this guide regularly!

 Have a great Wave Gotik Treffen and enjoy your stay in Leipzig!

 Susi Maier is a German travel blogger at Black Dots White Spots.
-She blogs about her travel adventures such as sleeping in the desert or solo roadtripping, but also about fascinating cities and festivals – such as Wave-Gotik-Treffen, an event that she’s been attending for many years.
-When she’s not traveling, she lives in Berlin.
+She blogs about her travel adventures from sleeping in the desert to solo roadtripping but also about urban adventures and festivals – such as Wave-Gotik-Treffen, an event that she’s been attending for many years.
+When she’s not traveling, you can find her in Berlin.